ART Guidelines

 Overview of integrase strand transfer inhibitors

-DTG use has been shown to be superior to EFV-based ART in the SINGLE trial.12 This difference was largely driven by the superior tolerability of the DTG arm: 2% vs. 10% in the EFV arm had an adverse event leading to discontinuation of the study drug.
+DTG use has been shown to be virologically superior to EFV-based ART in the SINGLE trial.
+19 This difference was largely driven by the superior tolerability of the DTG arm: 2% vs. 10% in the EFV arm had an adverse event leading to discontinuation of the study drug.
 DTG showed superior rates of viral suppression (71% vs. 63% respectively at 144 weeks).

-DTG-based regimens have also been shown to be superior to PI-based regimens.
-As first-line therapy, DTG was superior to DRV/r with respect to both viral suppression rates and side-effect profile.13 The ARIA trial of ART-naïve women demonstrated DTG’s non-inferiority to ATV/r, although with a statistically significantly higher rate of viral suppression and fewer side-effects overall.16 In the DAWNING trial considering second-line regimens, DTG was superior to LPV/r.17 Importantly, at least one fully active NRTI was genotypically confirmed at baseline in this trial.
+DTG-based regimens have also been shown to be superior to PI-based regimens when used as initial therapy.
+As first-line therapy, DTG was superior to DRV/r with respect to both viral suppression rates and side-effect profile in the FLAMINGO trial.
+20 The ARIA trial of ART-naïve women demonstrated a superior viral suppression rate compared to ATV/r, and with fewer side-effects.
+21 When compared to PIs in second line therapy, DTG is non-inferior to DRV/r but superior to LPV/r.
+4, 22

 Common side-effects

 DTG and RAL are generally well tolerated, with most side-effects being mild and very rarely leading to discontinuation.
-DTG may cause a mild increase in sCr due to interference with tubular secretion.
+DTG may cause a mild increase in serum creatinine due to interference with tubular secretion.
 This does not represent renal damage and is not an indication for switching to another drug.
-The rise in sCr occurs within the first few weeks, and persists for as long as the patient remains on DTG.
+The rise in creatinine occurs within the first few weeks and then plateaus, and will persist for as long as the patient remains on DTG.
+Since DTG and TDF are commonly commenced together, it can be difficult to evaluate an early rise in serum creatinine.
+One suggested approach is outlined in Figure 1.

 Dosage and common adverse drug reactions of InSTIs are described in Table 3.